Wigtertainment/ek-components/README.md

 ## Development just started

--I just started to develop some Angular 4 Components.
+- I just started to develop some Angular 4 Components.
 Therefore, the package has barely content.